Akash-Rajmane/Akash-Rajmane/README.md

 ### Glad to see you here!
-I’m a front-end developer who likes to create immersive experience.
+I’m a front-end developer who likes to create immersive user experience.
 I am passionate about web development.
 I enjoy learning new things.